Anagba/alx-system_engineering-devops/0x00-shell_basics/README.md

 My first commit
-this print's the absolute pathname of the current working directory
+pwd-this print's the absolute pathname of the current working directory ls-this displays the files and directories with a directory